Skip to main content

 (No options)

-Multi-line text for longer notes or comments.
+• Provides a multi-line free-text input for longer notes or comments.

 Integer